-- First, you specify the variable name after the
+- First, specify the name of the variable after the

 DECLAREkeyword.
 The variable name must follow the naming rules of MySQL table column names.

-- Second, you specify the data type of the variable and its size.
+- Second, specify the data type and length of the variable.
 A variable can have any MySQL data types such as

-NULL.
-You can assign the variable a default value by using
+- Third, assign a variable a default value using the

 MySQL allows you to declare two or more variables that share the same data type using a single

-Once you declared a variable, you can start using it.
-To assign a variable another value, you use the
+Once a variable is declared, it is ready to use.
+To assign a variable a value, you use the

 The value of the